bpucker/FlavonoidFriday/README.md

 A flavonol feeding study by [Naik et al., 2023](https://doi.org/10.1093/jxb/erad391) revealed regulatory effects: flavonols negatively regulate camalexin biosynthesis, but promote aliphatic glucosinolate biosynthesis.
 The three different flavonols kaempferol, quercetin, and rutin were fed to a flavonol synthase (_fls_) mutant.
 Gene expression in these plants was compared to an untreated plant.
 Interestingly, the camalexin biosynthesis is negatively regulated, while the aliphatic glucosinolate biosynthesis is up-regulated.
 Quercetin treatment caused a stronger response than the kaempferol or rutin treatment.

 ### (84) Mechanisms explaining the lack of anthocyanins in betalain-pigmented Caryophyllales ###
-> **_<a href="https://twitter.com/boas_pucker/status/1722879261659615463">TWEET</a>:_** Lack of anthocyanins in betalain-pigmented Caryophyllales is explained by loss of AN9/TT19 and low transcription of DFR and LDOX/ANS (details: https://lnk.tu-bs.de/8c3pfA & https://doi.org/10.1111/nph.19341) #FlavonoidFriday
+> **_<a href="https://twitter.com/boas_pucker/status/1722879261659615463">TWEET</a>:_** Lack of anthocyanins in betalain-pigmented Caryophyllales is explained by loss of AN9/TT19 and low transcription of DFR and LDOX/ANS (https://doi.org/10.1111/nph.19341) #FlavonoidFriday

 <a href="https://doi.org/10.1111/nph.19341">
 <img alt="Mechanisms explaining the lack of anthocyanins in betalain-pigmented Caryophyllales (84)" src="https://pbs.twimg.com/media/F9nbpFyXEAAHzTP?format=jpg&name=4096x4096" width="50%" height="50%">